Official NAQT Rules

 - If a buzzer system is not properly reset (“cleared”) prior to a tossup question, active players or coaches may try to quickly inform the moderator of the situation by saying “Clear” or a similar phrase.
 Such utterances will not be considered illegal conferring (see Rule G.12), and they will not be considered an attempt to signal (see Rule C.7).

-- Matches should use a clock clearly visible to both teams, preferably one with an alarm that will sound at the end of the half.
+- Games should use a clock clearly visible to both teams, preferably one with an alarm that will sound at the end of the half.

 - All participants are presumed to be responsible individuals and will be treated as such.
 Players and schools are responsible for any liability arising from their conduct while at the tournament, or while traveling to or from such events.